iwatake2222/RaspberryPiSetup/readme.md

 ## Note
 * Do not forget reboot (pi$> sudo reboot) to reflect changes
 * I assume the IP address of Raspberry Pi is 192.168.0.144
+* If you modify the following config files on your Host PC, you may not need USB-Serial converter
+	* boot% /config.txt
+	* root% /etc/wpa_supplicant/wpa_supplicant.conf
+	* root% /etc/network/interfaces

 ## First step
 * You will be able to: